"For as long as I can remember, I've loved three things: the long summer holidays, my brother Walther and Adolf Hitler."

 Margot is shielded from the camp's brutality as she has no contact with prisoners.
 But she does handle their mail and, when given a cigarette lighter and told to burn the prisoners' letters, she is horrified by the callous act she must carry out with her own hands.
 So Margot steals a few letters, intending to send them in secret, only to find herself drawn to their heart-rending words of hope, of despair, and of love.

-From award-winning author James Moloney comes an extraordinary story about love, loss and profound courage.
+This is a story about love, loss and the most profound courage.